Haaland Scores Twice On Comeback As Dortmund Go Top - UrduPoint

 Korean forward Jeong Woo-yeong levelled the scores with a header in the second half, however, as Leipzig dropped points for the fifth time this season to slip seven points behind Dortmund.

-Nigerian striker Taiwo Awoniyi was the matchwinner in a hard-fought game for Union, firing them into the lead on 49 minutes before winning the ball on the left wing to help set up Sheraldo Becker's 83rd-minute header and seal the win.
+Nigerian striker Taiwo Awoniyi was the matchwinner in a hard-fought game for Union, firing them into the lead on 49 minutes before helping set up Sheraldo Becker's 83rd-minute header to seal the win.

+"He's in incredible form this season, he is our life insurance," said Union goalkeeper Andreas Luthe of Awoniyi.

 Further down the table, Hertha Berlin relieved the pressure on beleaguered boss Pal Dardai with a 2-1 win at Eintracht Frankfurt after five defeats in their opening seven games.